Effects of Early Warning Emails on Student Performance: Abstract

 \section{Abstract}

-We use learning data of an e-assessment platform for an introductory mathematical statistics course to predict the probability of passing the final exam for each student.
-Based on these estimated probabilities we sent warning emails to students in the next cohort with a low predicted probability to pass.
-We analyze the effect of this treatment and propose statistical models to quantify the effect of the email notification.
-We detect a small but imprecisely estimated effect suggesting effectiveness of such interventions only when administered more intensively.
+Individual support for students in large university courses is often difficult.
+To give students feedback regarding their current level of learning at an early stage, we have implemented a warning system that is intended to motivate students to study more intensively before the final exam.
+For that purpose, we use learning data from an e-assessment platform for an introductory mathematical statistics course to predict the probability of passing the final exam for each student.
+Subsequently, we sent a warning email to students with a low predicted probability of passing the exam.
+Using a regression discontinuity design (RDD), we detect a positive but imprecisely estimated effect of this treatment.
+Our results suggest that a single such email is only a weak signal – in particular when they already receive other feedback via midterms, in-class quizzes, etc. – to nudge students to study more intensively.